syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 ## Set Filter Mode

-Filters can be applied to the displayed items based on starting letter.
-We can also append the first item from the suggested list to the TextBox.
-This can be done by using the `SuggestionMode` and `AutoCompleteMode` properties in SfAutoComplete control.
+Filters can be applied to the displayed items based on the starting letter.
+You can also append the first item from the suggested list to the TextBox.
+This can be achieved by using the `SuggestionMode` and `AutoCompleteMode` properties in the SfAutoComplete control.

-The following example shows the SfAutoComplete control which suggest the country list starting with the letter U.
+The following example shows the SfAutoComplete control which suggests countries from the list starting with the letter "U":

 {% tabs %}